-- Horse riding is popular and a must-try item when you are in town.
+Horse riding is popular and a must-try item when you are in town.
 Hafnarfjordur is a major riding area for Icelandic horses.
-This vintage traveling method will take you in the beautiful nature where you can’t get in by other means.
 The best route for horseback riding is in Mt.
 Helgafell area.
-You will see one of the few forests in Iceland and ride endless moss-covered lava fields on a horseback.
-Visitors usually take advantage of the closeness between Ishestar Riding Center and Leidarendi Cave by signing up a combo day tour of fascinating caving and exciting riding adventure.
+Visitors usually sign up for a caving and riding combo day tour.

 One of the newest restaurants and bar in the Hafnarfjordur food scene.
 The chef bailed on the busy downtown life and started this amazing place in central Hafnarfjordur, the locals are loving it.
 Something for everyone, meat, fish and veggie options!